Hyaluronic Acid Injection

 What happens when I have the injection?

-You should usually allow a week or two for the effect of the Hyaluronic acid to begin.
+You should usually allow 2-3 weeks for the effect of the Hyaluronic acid to begin.
+If you have it around a tendon for a condition such as tenosynovitis however, the results can be almost immediate.
 Research shows that between 5-13 weeks post-injection is when the maximum benefits are achieved.
 We recommend that you should avoid strenuous exercise of that area for 2-3 days afterwards due to the possibility of some post-injection discomfort.
-When having an injection around a tendon, we may advise you to avoid heavy impact and loading activities for a few days due to potential discomfort following the injection.

 Will I need further injections?